Blog

 It’s easy to get caught up in ruminating about the past or worry excessively about the future, but staying focused on the present can help reduce overwhelm.
 Mindfulness techniques, such as deep breathing or grounding exercises, are powerful tools for staying calm and clear-headed.

 Try this: Close your eyes and take five slow breaths, focusing on the sensation of air moving in and out of your body.
 Notice how your shoulders and chest feel as you exhale tension.
 Thoughts may come into your mind, but allow them to pass without judgment, and then refocus on your breathing.
-Find breathing exercises that work for stress on the NHS website.

 4. Build a Support System